-Unlike several other spiders, the brown recluse spider does not leave any silk line behind it when fleeing.
+Unlike several other spiders in Kansas, the brown recluse spider does not leave any silk line behind it when fleeing.
 Consequently, it is not easy to track by its pursuers.

 Additionally, the brown recluse spider is known for building asymmetric webs.
 Their webs are usually built undisturbed and dry locations, like cellars, plenum spaces, garages, closets, sheds, and woodpiles.
 They prefer to build their webs in cardboards when they reside in human residences.
 Its venom is lethal no doubt, and it attacks the nervous system very fast.
 It can cause death if the victim is not given the anti-venom timely enough.
 If you want more information about the brown recluse read a more in-depth article here.

 The black widow spider is the other poisonous spider found in Overland Park, Kansas.
 Its color varies from shiny black to dark brown, especially when it is fully grown.
 Also, the spider displays an orange or red hourglass shape on its ventral surface; that is, its underside.
 Some forms of the spider feature a pair of red spots and some other forms have no marking.
 You can find red and white or only red marking on the dorsal surface of the male form; the marking can be in the form of spots, bars or stripe.
 There is equally a similarity between the appearance of the male and the juvenile form.
 On the other hand, the female may either feature a paler brown color or no marking at all.